On Scaling Up 3D Gaussian Splatting Training: Introduction

+As distributed training frameworks have become widely used for many state-of-the-art DNN models such as LLMs~\citep{megatronlm, deepspeed}, it is tempting to also use them to distribute 3DGS.
+However, although 3DGS uses gradient-based optimization, it is \emph{not} based on neural networks.
+Specifically, it features a unique computation pipeline with dynamic and imbalanced workload patterns.
+Consequently, existing DNN training frameworks~\citep{megatronlm, deepspeed, pytorch_dp, FSDP}, which assume consistent and balanced workload with regular dense tensor operations, would not work well for 3DGS.

-In this paper, we present several key observations on scaling up Gaussian Splatting training that inform the design of our distributed learning pipeline for 3DGS.
-For instance, we note that each stage of the 3DGS training pipeline in an iteration can be effectively parallelized, but the axes of parallelization differ across stages.
-In the \emph{mixed parallelism} of the 3DGS training pipeline, some computations operate on individual output pixels (allowing for pixel-wise parallelism), while others operate on individual 3D Gaussians (allowing for Gaussian-wise parallelism).
-This enables parallelism but necessitates communication between pipeline stages.
-To minimize communication, we also observe that 3DGS exhibits \emph{spatial locality}, where only a small number of Gaussians affect each image patch.
-Finally, the computational intensity of rendering an output pixel changes as training progresses, so we identify the \emph{dynamic and unbalanced workloads}.
-As a result, any static workload partitioning strategy will be suboptimal.
+In this paper, we present several key observations on scaling up 3DGS that inform the design of our distributed training pipeline.
+For instance, we note that each stage of the 3DGS training pipeline in an iteration can be effectively parallelized, but the axes of parallelization differ across stages, resulting in \emph{mixed parallelism}.
+More concretely, in 3DGS, some computations operate on individual output pixels (allowing for pixel-wise parallelism), while others operate on individual 3D Gaussians (allowing for Gaussian-wise parallelism).
+Mixed parallelism necessitates data shuffling between stages.
+To minimize communication, we also observe that 3DGS exhibits \emph{spatial locality}, where only a small number of Gaussians affect the rendering of each output image patch.
+Finally, the computational intensity of rendering an output pixel changes as training progresses.
+Such \emph{dynamic and unbalanced workloads} will cause any static workload partitioning strategy to become suboptimal.

-In this paper, we describe \name, a distributed 3DGS training framework designed under these observations. \name uses Gaussian-wise distribution--that is, it distributes Gaussians across GPUs--for steps in a training iteration that exhibit Gaussian-wise parallelism, and pixel-wise distribution for other steps.
+In this paper, we describe \name, a distributed 3DGS training framework designed to leverage our above observations. \name uses Gaussian-wise distribution--that is, it distributes Gaussians across GPUs--for steps in a training iteration that exhibit Gaussian-wise parallelism, and pixel-wise distribution for other steps.
 It minimizes the communication overhead when switching between Gaussian-wise and pixel-wise distribution by assigning contiguous image areas to GPUs during pixel-wise distribution and exploiting spatial locality to minimize the number of Gaussians transferred among GPUs.
 Finally, \name employs a dynamic load balancer that uses previous training iterations to distribute pixel-wise computations to minimize workload imbalance.